aliyoussefi/TestingPowerPlatform/docs/Blogs/Testing the Power Platform - Availability Testing Power Apps.md

 ### The Availability Table

 The availability table is where our test telemetry will reside, either from URL ping tests or custom testing.
 The table is designed to allow for capturing if a test was **successful, the duration (typically captured in milliseconds with a stopwatch approach), location of the test and other properties**.
-I'll review this in depth further in the article but for now keep in mind at a minimum we want to capture successfulness, timing and location for each test.
+I'll review this in depth further in the article but for now keep in mind at a minimum we want to capture success, timing and location for each test.

 ### Testing Power Apps are launching correctly
-Many organizatons have an immense catalog of user created Power Apps used for multiple business purposes.
+Many organizations have an immense catalog of user created Power Apps used for multiple business purposes.
 These apps need a high level of uptime and need to respond quickly to provide users a reliable platform to perform their work.
 Uptime is essential for a reliable and performant solution.
-As we build towards operational excellence, we must continue to find ways to alidate and rreport on all of our enterprise apps, their integrations, etc and be able to respond quickly to change.
+As we build towards operational excellence, we must continue to find ways to validate and report on all of our enterprise apps, their integrations, etc and be able to respond quickly to change.

 For Power Apps, typically a user will open the app from their desktop or mobile device.
 Considering the mobile aspect that user could be accessing the app from any point in the world.
-As such, organuzations muct be able to run synthetic tests globally.
+As such, organizations must be able to run synthetic tests globally.
 Many tools exist and will come that can help to simulate these tests.
 What we must focus on is not what tools we use but what must haves traits our strategy must adhere to.

-These must haves include guaranteed checks on uptime incuding the hosting platform and reducing any risks in tooling, the ability to deviler accurate reports, the ability to distiguish synthetic tests versus actual outages
+These must haves include guaranteed checks on uptime including the hosting platform and reducing any risks in tooling, the ability to deliver accurate reports, the ability to distinguish synthetic tests versus actual outages

 ### Identifying the tools and platforms needed for guaranteed checks
-When choosing a tool or multiple, look for attributes such as supportability, interoperatibility and maintainability.
+When choosing a tool or multiple, look for attributes such as supportability, interoperability and maintainability.
 Ideally, a tool exists that meets these standards, if not, part of the strategy is to account for this and reduce risk.

 Test Studio is a tool that requires no ownership of code, we simply call a URL and analyze the response.
 Test Studio tests allow us to monitor when the test starts.
 We can also add tracing statements.